 Kentucky is well known for its abundant coal resources, and the state's low energy costs are among our most compelling competitive advantages when recruiting new businesses.
 Low utility rates attract jobs and investment to the Commonwealth and help offset our less competitive business elements.

-In 2007, Kentucky took a bold step by providing incentives to develop new energy sources that utilize our resources in a clean and efficient manner.
-To sustain, stabilize and improve our favorable energy climate, the Chamber encourages policymakers to continue to maximize opportunities for long-term growth and development while preserving Kentucky's low energy costs through continued support of Kentucky's coal and natural gas industries.
+In 2007, Kentucky took a bold step by providing incentives to develop new energy sources that use our resources in a clean and efficient manner.
+To sustain, stabilize and improve our favorable energy climate, the Chamber encourages policymakers to continue to maximize opportunities for long-term growth and development while preserving Kentucky's low energy costs through continued support of Kentucky's coal and natural gas industries and ensuring sensible environmental regulations.